Eaternity/eaternity-database-public/README.md

 2. EDB Prose: EDB Prose is an adapted version of prose relying on JSONForm to display user forms.
 For more information, see further below.
 Although all the code is inside the repo's <code>prose</code> directory, the file <code>prose/index.html</code> expects a few other Javascript files to exist one level above it, i.e. in <code>prose/../..</code>.
 3. Jekyll-Auth: Jekyll-Auth is used to control access to the website hosted on Heroku.

 When  a user makes any changes to the local clone of the GitHub repository, he then adds <code>git add...</code>, commits <code>git commit -m "blah"</code> and pushes <code>git push</code> these changes to the remote GitHub repository.
 A webhook is available for the _eaternity-database-public_ repository, and it is through this webhook that the Jekyll server running on Heroku is informed about pending updates.
 The Heroku server process grabs the changed files from the GitHub repository and rebuilds the whole website.
 (The whole process usually takes several minutes.)
 This automatic deployment from GitHub's repo to Heroku's repo is set up using a [GitHub integration feature for Heroku apps](https://devcenter.heroku.com/articles/github-integration).
-To see the current settings, log in to the Heroku Dashboard as _dev@eaternity.ch_ and click on the _Deploy_ menu item.
+To see the current settings, log in to the Heroku Dashboard as &lt;owner of my-edb Heroku app&gt; and click on the _Deploy_ menu item.
 (The GitHub integration feature is currently in beta status.
 An older, but still working alternative would be to use [Heroku deployer](https://github.com/himynameisjonas/heroku-deployer/), but this is more difficult to set up).

 The Heroku server process has its own Git repository available under <code>git@heroku.com:my-edb.git</code>, but this repository should not be pushed to with <code>git push heroku master</code> in most cases.
 The reason is that the corresponding "sibling" repository on GitHub _eaternity-database-public_ will of course *not*  be notified of any changes made to Heroku.